-We are undergoing various types of indirect tax audits spanning from years 2020 to 2023 for which additional liabilities may arise.
+We are undergoing various types of indirect tax audits spanning from years 2022 to 2024 for which additional liabilities may arise.
 At the time of filing these consolidated financial statements, these indirect tax audits are at an early stage and subject to substantial uncertainties concerning the outcome of audit findings and corresponding responses.

-As of March 31, 2024 and December 31, 2023, we had accrued \$7.3 million and \$6.3 million, respectively, related to litigation and regulatory matters and \$0.7 million and \$0.7 million, respectively, related to indirect tax audits.
+As of March 31, 2025 and December 31, 2024, we had accrued \$11.5 million and \$11.9 million, respectively, related to litigation and regulatory matters and less than \$0.1 million and \$0.8 million, respectively, related to indirect tax audits.
+The accrual for litigation and regulatory matters, and indirect tax audits is recorded in accrued liabilities on the balance sheet.
 The outcome of each of these may result in additional expense.